 In Brazil, there were also large racial disparities, and large disparities between urban and rural households.
-The racial gap closed over the period with bigger gains for black, brown and indigenousheaded households.
+The racial gap closed over the period with bigger gains for black, brown and indigenous-headed households.
 The urban and rural gap closed more slowly than in South Africa in a relative sense, although the initial gap was not as wide.
 There were large gains for both urban and rural households.

-5.3 Type-NIGICs
+5.2 Type-NIGICs

-The Type-NIGICs, Figure 2, show that the initially poorest performing types have, in both cases, had greater relative annual growth than the initially better performing types.
-The growth rates and means for both periods of all types are given in tables 4 and 5.
+The Type-NIGICs, Figure 1, show that the initially poorest performing types have, in both cases, had greater relative annual growth than the initially better performing types.
+The growth rates and means for both periods of all types are given in Tables 4 and 5 (The NIGIC for the entire population can be seen in Appendix Figure A1).